redwoodjs/redwoodjs-com-archive/TUTORIAL2.md

 ![image](https://user-images.githubusercontent.com/300/96509066-5d5bb500-1210-11eb-8ddd-8786b7033cac.png)

-We could use a gap between the end of the blog post and the start of the comments, as well as a title to help separate the two:
+We could use a gap between the end of the blog post and the start of the comments to help separate the two:

 ```javascript{14-21}
 // web/src/components/BlogPost/BlogPost.js